I’ve worked with dozens of engineering teams in my career.

 Characteristic 2: Knowing how and when to listen

 At some point, your team will deal with disagreements, frustrations, and conflict.
 So learning how to handle them in a key to your success.
-But occasionally the right approach is not to resolve the problem, but just to listen.
+But sometimes the right approach is not to fix the problem, but just to listen.

 Characteristic 3: Understand the business you are serving

 Successful engineering team leads understand how to weigh costs and benefits.
 Which means you have to understand the underlying business goals you’re trying to achieve.
 Without it, you’ll only see one side of the equation, the code.

 Learn the economics of business and you’ll make better decisions about tradeoffs.